 Invented by Daniel Egnor and Elizabeth Hamon Reid

 The United States Patent 7,523,099

 Filed December 30, 2004

 A system determines categories for business listings identified in a list of search results and assigns scores to the categories.
-The system presents one or more high scoring ones of the categories as one or more category suggestions relating to the list of search results.
+The system presents one or more high-scoring categories as one or more category suggestions relating to the search results list.